 - Jivaniya: Vitalising.

 - Kandughna: Eliminates itching

-- Kaphahar: Pacifies Kapha dosha in low dose, but aggravates the same in larger dose.
+- Kaphahar: Pacifies Kapha dosha in low dose, but aggravates the same in a larger dose.

 - Pittahar: Pacifies Pitta Dosha.

 - Rasayana: Benefits of all seven tissues.

 - Vranaropana: Heals ulcers and wounds.

 There are two types of licorice commonly available in market standard licorice and deglycyrrhizinated licorice (DGL).
 Deglycyrrhizinated Licorice is altered form of licorice for safer consumption.
 It is an extract of licorice root that contains no glycyrrhizin.

 Glycyrrhizin gives sweet taste and flavor to the licorice root.
 It is about 50 times as sweet as sugar.
 Glycyrrhizin saponin is a triterpenoid compound and represents a mixture of potassium-calcium-magnesium salts of glycyrrhizic acid.
 The roots contain about 2 to 25% of Glycyrrhizin.